sheikh989/EvoDiff_AlphaFold_/README.md

 ## 🧬 Usage
 Open the Notebook
-Launch with_structure.ipynb in Jupyter or Google Colab.
+Launch EvoDiff_AlphaFold.ipynb in Jupyter or Google Colab.

 Run the Setup Cells
 This installs EvoDiff, ColabFold, and visualization tools.